copperdogma/cursor-project-bootstrapper/bootstrapping/project-types/programming/planning/architecture.md

 [PROJECT TITLE]

+**START CRITICAL NOTES -- DO NOT REMOVE**
-**Note**: This document details the architectural decisions and setup progress for the project.
+- This document details the architectural decisions and setup progress for the project.
+- Keep this document formatted according to `architecture-template.md`
+- Should we transition to the next phase? `scratchpad.mdc` will explain what script to run to do that.
+**END CRITICAL NOTES -- DO NOT REMOVE**

 ---